Healthy Foods… on a BUDGET

 - Squash – A good source of vitamin A, vitamin C and potassium.

-- cabbage – great for use in salads, slaws, and soups – high in Vitamin K and C yet low in calories
+- Cabbage – great for use in salads, slaws, and soups – high in Vitamin K and C yet low in calories

 - Carrots – great for crunchy snacks, but also good in soups, stews and salads.
 Rich in Vitamin A and antioxidants